dashohoxha/killercoda-scenarios/linux-cli/lesson6/step1.md

 1. We can make a quick search for files with `locate`:

    `locate bin/zip`{{execute}}

+   Note: If this command gives no result, it is possible that indexing the files of the system has not finished yet.
+Wait a bit and try again.

    If the search requirement is not so simple, we can combine `locate` with other tools, like `grep`: